ballerina-attic/docs-ballerina-vscode-extension/en/docs/build-and-run/tryit-tools/swagger-tool.md

 service / on new http:Listener(9090) {

-    // This function responds with `string` value `Hello, World!` to HTTP GET requests. resource function get greeting() returns string {
+    // This function responds with the `string` value `Hello, World!` to HTTP GET requests. resource function get greeting() returns string {
         return "Hello, World!";
     }